iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 More than that,
 - modern operating systems have firewalls enabled by default (and it's a shame if your company disable them as a standard)
-- modern network protocols keep traffic authenticated and encrypted from end-to-end
+- modern network protocols keep traffic properly authenticated (MFA/SSO/SAML/OAuth -- all these beauties) and encrypted (TLS/AES/oh-yes) from end-to-end

 This all makes the concept of network segmentation mostly irrelevant for Azure virtual networks, since issues that segmentation was initially addressing no longer exist.